 Get a wodge of meat into your pecker and salivate on the sensations that come.
+And, indulge.

 Buttery meaty walnuts roasted in a peppery-fruity olive lemony pickled caperberry sauce topped with caramelly sweet potatoes.